fbarikzehi/windows-form-demo/README.md

 # windows-form-demo
-This demo project is implemented for c# and windows form educational purposes.
+This sample demo project for c# and windows form.

 ## Requirements